parthpranav2/Focura-Record/RECORD.md

 15/05/2025
 shirin
-- on week 3 of course 2 of DL
+-on week 3 of course 2 of DL

 Parth
 -UI of Login Screen Implemented
 -Made a sample app using free music api

+16/05/2025
+Parth
+-UI of Create Account Implemented